empkins/empkins-sync-board-gui/CONTRIBUTING.md

 ### General Information

-`empkins-sync-board-gui` is under active development and welcomes everyone to contribute to code improvements, documentation, testing, and new features!
+`open-sync-board-gui` is under active development and welcomes everyone to contribute to code improvements, documentation, testing, and new features!
 [Why should I contribute?](https://github.com/jonschlinkert/idiomatic-contributing/)

 Before adding new features, please think about on where your features might suit best into the project structure